geek-cookbook/geek-cookbook/manuscript/community/contribute.md

 ## Contributing skillz 💪

 Got mad skillz, but neither the time nor inclination for recipe-cooking?
-Jump into [Discord](/community/discord/) or [Discourse](/community/discourse/), and help your fellow geeks with their questions, or just hang out bump up our member count!
+[Scan the GitHub contributions page](https://github.com/geek-cookbook/geek-cookbook/contribute), [Discussions](https://github.com/geek-cookbook/geek-cookbook/discussions), or jump into [Discord](/community/discord/) or [Discourse](/community/discourse/), and help your fellow geeks with their questions, or just hang out bump up our member count!